ej-east/GRIND-TIME/README.md

-# GRIND-TIME `README.md`
+# GRIND-TIME
-Welcome to the School Automation repository, your go-to resource for automating mundane tasks in  school.
+Make your academic comeback

 ## Installing TamperMonkey
 To streamline the execution of userscripts, it's essential to utilize a JavaScript injector.
 For seamless integration, I recommend TamperMonkey due to its user-friendly interface and extensive functionality.
 Once installed, consider pinning TamperMonkey for quick access.
 Simply click the icon, choose "Create Script," and effortlessly paste the JavaScript file contents into the editor.